dotnet/reactive/Rx.NET/Documentation/adr/0003-windows-tfms-and-desktop-framework.md

 1. defined in the `System.Reactive` assembly
 2. defined in the `System.Reactive.Linq.DispatcherObservable` class in that assembly
 3. called `ObserveOnDispatcher`
-4. a generic method with one type parameter, and we want to use `int32` (what C# calls `int`) as the argument to that type
+4. a generic method with one type parameter, and we want to use `int32` (what C# calls `int`) as the type argument

 It's point 1 that matters here.
 This indicates that the method is defined in `System.Reactive`.
 That's what's going to cause us problems in this scenario.
 But why?

-Let's applying this to our example.
+Let's apply this to our example.
 We've established that `LibraryBefore` is going to contain at least one IL `call` instruction that indicates that it expects to find the `ObserveOnDispatcher` method in the `System.Reactive` assembly.

 What's `LibraryAfter` going to look like?
 Remember in this hypothetical scenario, Rx 7.0 has moved all WPF-specific types out of `System.Reactive` and into some new component we're calling `System.Reactive.Wpf` in this example.
 So code in `LibraryAfter` calling the exact same method (the `DispatcherObservable` class's `ObserveOnDispatcher` extension method) would look like this in IL: